symfony/symfony-docs/cookbook/controller/error_pages.rst

 discover the root problem:

 .. image:: /images/cookbook/controller/error_pages/exceptions-in-dev-environment.png
-   :alt: A typical exception page in development environment
+   :alt: A typical exception page in the development environment

 Since these pages contain a lot of sensitive internal information, Symfony won't display them in the production environment.
 Instead, it'll show a simple and generic **error page**:

 .. image:: /images/cookbook/controller/error_pages/errors-in-prod-environment.png
-   :alt: A typical error page in production environment
+   :alt: A typical error page in the production environment

-Error pages for production environment can be customized in different ways, depending on your needs:
+Error pages for the production environment can be customized in different ways depending on your needs:

 #.
 If you just want to change the contents and styles of the error pages to match